Invictarx: Postcrania

-The dorsal vertebrae are incomplete but well-preserved as one vertebrae consists of the centrum while the other two vertebrae preserve the base of the neural arch and partial prezygapophyses.
+The dorsal vertebrae are incomplete but well-preserved, as one vertebra consists of the centrum while the other two vertebrae preserve the base of the neural arch and partial prezygapophyses.
 Based on Sauropelta and Europelta, the vertebrae are identified as middle dorsal vertebrae, although there are no indications of ribs fused to the three dorsal vertebrae.
 The dorsal vertebrae have the cranial and caudal faces only slightly concave.
 Both the cranial and caudal surfaces are sub circular.
 The neural arch forms a right angle with the long axis of the centrum as it rises vertically from the craniodorsal margin of the centrum.
 The vertebrae possess parapophyses that are distinct and are rugose swellings on the sides of the neural arch.
 The prezygapophyses are joined towards the underside and form a short parapet on the neural arch.
 As in the nodosaurids Sauropelta, Europelta, Silvisaurus and Struthiosaurus austriacus, the neural canal is ellipse-shaped with its axis oriented towards the upper edge and sides.